 It’s people who generate ideas and people who implement them.
 People always come before ideas.

 And No Team Before Others

-Catmull says that in in unhealthy organizations groups believe that if their objectives trump the others, they and the company would be better off.
+Catmull says that in unhealthy organizations groups believe that if their objectives trump the others, they and the company would be better off.

 Don’t Push Too Hard on Efficiency

-The author relates of a few projects and solutions that were aimed at increasing efficiency.
+The author relates a few projects and solutions that were aimed at increasing efficiency.
 But they did not only not increase efficiency, but stifled creativity.

-He says that efficiency, cost saving and standardization are part and parcel of business and should be pursued.
+He says that efficiency, cost-saving, and standardization are part and parcel of business and should be pursued.